-Part 1 – Outlining your beliefs
+Part 1 – Outline your beliefs

 Part 2 – Finding your child’s dominant intelligence(s) and learning style

-Part 3 – Choosing an educational style
+Part 3 – Choosing a learning style

-Part 5 – Modifying/adapting the curriculum
+Part 5 – Adapting/Modifying the curriculum

-Part 6 – Planning the year
+Part 6 – Mapping out the year

 Part 7 – Mapping out the months

 Now that you have clarity on what you’ll do each month, you can officially sit down to plan the weeks in a particular month.
-I personally plan the weeks one day at a time (yes, I said one day, not one week at a time) because so much can happen and shift on a daily basis.
+I personally plan the weeks one day at a time (yes, one day, not one week at a time) because so much can happen and shift on a daily basis.
 I like the freedom of being able to tweak my plans based on my daily observations.

 The difference between planning each week and daily planning for the week

-For instance, if you are choosing to make September, say, apple month, your smaller objectives might be to experience sensory activities with apples, read books/stories about apples, go apple picking, do some baking with apples, do some numeration and sorting using apples and seeds, and also learning about the parts of an apple.
+For instance, if you are choosing to make September, say, “Apple month,” your smaller objectives might be to experience sensory activities with apples, read books/stories about apples, go apple picking, do some baking with apples, do some numeration and sorting using apples and seeds, and also learning about the parts of an apple.

 You can list these objectives/activities and then plot them into your calendar on a weekly basis.
 You might choose to read stories and do some sensory activities in the first week of the month, do some math and science on the second week of the month, go apple picking and do baking on the third week of the month, and so on.

-- You’ll feel restricted by the weekly plan – possibly causing you and your child stress.
+- You’ll feel restricted by the weekly plan—possibly causing you and your child stress.

 When you plan daily for the week, you fundamentally dissolve the issues of planning restrictions and unbalanced skill acquisition.